 Q: What is considered controlled technology?

-A: Controlled technology is subject to national security, foreign policy and anti-terrorism laws and regulations.
-Each of us is responsible for safeguarding Digi design, development and production technology (“controlled technology”) to prevent unauthorized access by countries that have not ratified global weapons nonproliferation treaties.
+A: Technology may be controlled for national security, foreign policy and anti-terrorism reasons.
+Each of us is responsible for safeguarding Digi design, development and production technology (“controlled technology”) to prevent unauthorized access by countries that have not ratified global weapons nonproliferation treaties or are otherwise restricted.
 Employees may not electronically, verbally or physically transfer controlled technology to individuals in these countries unless they obtain written authorization from the Export Compliance Officer.
 (Note: Non-Disclosure Agreements do not constitute “written authorization”)

 Digi Controlled Technology

-The EAR provides that the release of technology or software to a foreign national is an export.
-A foreign national is anyone who is not a U.S. citizen, U.S. permanent resident alien, or a lawfully admitted refugee.
-Exports occur in everyday disclosure of information to a foreign national via consultation, training, company visits and conversations through email, fax and telephone.
+Information relating to the development, production or use of Digi’s products may qualify as export-controlled technology.
+The EAR provides that the release of technology or software to a foreign national, whether in the United States or abroad, is an export.
+A foreign national is anyone who is not a U.S. citizen, U.S. permanent resident alien, or a lawfully admitted refugee/asylee.
+Exports may occur in everyday disclosure of information to a foreign national via consultation, training, company visits and conversations through email, fax and telephone.

-D:1 Country Group: Albania, Armenia, Azerbaijan, Belarus, Burma, Cambodia, China, Georgia, Iraq, Kazakhstan, Kyrgyzstan, Laos, Libya, Macau, Moldova, Mongolia, Russia, Tajikistan, Turkmenistan, Ukraine, Uzbekistan, Vietnam
+The following countries (the D:1 Country Group) are subject to expanded National Security restrictions.
+Digi’s transactions with them may require additional review: Armenia, Azerbaijan, Belarus, Burma, Cambodia, China, Georgia, Iraq, Kazakhstan, Kyrgyzstan, Laos, Libya, Macau, Moldova, Mongolia, North Korea, Russia, Tajikistan, Turkmenistan, Ukraine, Uzbekistan, Venezuela, Vietnam

-E:1 Country Group: Cuba, Iran, North Korea, Sudan, Syria
+E:1 Country Group: Iran, North Korea, Sudan, Syria

 An individual from Cuba requires a license for employment even if restricted access is not required.